 Every January the North American International Auto Show lands on Detroit.
 Naturally, car brands from across the globe use it as a platform to unveil their upcoming models but most of the interest is focused on the concept of cars and technology innovation.
 In 2019 Infiniti used it to make a major statement in their electric story with the debut of the QX Inspiration.
 Its presence caused quite a stir and Critical Mass was responsible for the real-time coverage of the unveiling as well as the week's activities.
 This meant we had unprecedented access to the vehicle before to set up the tease phase as well as executing interviews with key personnel like the head of design Karim Habib for later publishing.

 Instagram story frames

 When Critical Mass was briefed in on this we had high hopes due to the great client sell in on the activity; to launch the new QX SUV, a team of the Explorers Club, including head of PR for Infiniti, was following in the footsteps of the great explorer, the inspiration for Indiana Jones, Roy Chapman Andrews - who had also discovered the first dinosaur egg when he first ventured through the Gobi in Mongolia.
-They wanted a fully integrated digital campaign that delivered content on the promise of new discoveries with a heavy social footprint (something they weren't experienced with.)
+They wanted a fully integrated digital initiative that delivered on the promise of new discoveries.

-Unfortunately, there were pretty serious marketing budget cuts as production was due to start, so our campaign was downgraded to just Facebook and Instagram posts based on production footage we received.
+Unfortunately, there were serious budget cuts as production was due to start, so our work was downgraded to content based on production footage we received.